zackapotamus/video-star/README.md

     * [React Scripts](https://www.npmjs.com/package/react-scripts).
 Configuration and scritps for Create React App
     * [React Toast Notifications](https://www.npmjs.com/package/react-toast-notifications).
 A configurable, composable, toast notification system for react.
     * [Read More React](https://www.npmjs.com/package/read-more-react).
 It "intelligently" truncates text at the appropriate point given a min, an ideal, and max text length.
+    * [React Date Picker](https://www.npmjs.com/package/react-date-picker).
+Allows a user to use a calendar to pick up a date when filling an input form.
+A date picker for the React app, where the user can pick days, months, years, or even decades.
+Supports virtually any language.
+No moment.js is needed.

 * [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction).
 <img src="client/src/img/moviedb-logo.png" alt="the movie database logo" width=100 height=50>